 His constant brooding probably unbalanced his mind and in September 1912 he committed suicide by hanging himself in the barn at his home.

 William French Losing His Right Arm.
 The following article appeared in The Australian Town and Country Journal in April 1893:

-arm below the elbow.
-The youth is doing as well as can be
+The unfortunate lad was taken to the hospital, where Dr. Morice deemed it prudent to amputate the arm below the elbow.
+The youth is doing as well as can be expected.”

 “A few months ago a young man named William French, a